artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 ## Introducing Danger

-OK, hopefully that's got you thinking "ah, I know a process I can automate".
+OK, maybe that's got you thinking _"ah, I know a process I can automate"_.

 It can be easy to try and jump straight from no Dangerfile to a many-hundred lined complex set of cultural rules.
 I'd advise against introducing a long list of rules for Danger all at once.
 In my experience, gradual integration works better.
 The entire team may have agreed on the changes upfront, but slower adoption has worked better for teams new to working with Danger.

 At Artsy we've found that first just integrating Danger with a single simple rule (like checking for a CHANGELOG entry) then starting to introduce them piece-meal from different contributors has made it easier to go from "Ah, we shouldn't do that again" to "Oh, we could make a Danger rule for that" to "Here's the PR".

+## Which Danger should I use?

+This definitely depends on the project, but here's the main gist:

+* **Danger Ruby** is more mature, has more features, a solid plugin eco-system and covers more platforms.
+It's in a great place and is unlikely to have breaking changes from this point onwards.

+* **Danger JS** has a bigger potential for growth, is "stable enough", you can create plugins and will be able to do things that the Ruby version could not - eventually.
+Right now it only works with GitHub.

 ## Onwards and Upwards

-With the JavaScript version of Danger in a great place ready for production, I can start more serious work on Peril.
-Peril is a web-service that runs Dangerfiles against GitHub events.
+With the JavaScript version of Danger in a great place ready for production, I can start more serious work on [Peril][peril].
+Peril is a hosted web-service that runs Dangerfiles against GitHub events, see [the VISION.md][peril-vision].
 Those events span from a new user being created, to a new issue on a repo.
 Peril lets you run your own complex rules across an entire org.
-This can be a really powerful orchestration layer.
+This can be a really powerful way to audit and improve entire-company culture.

-We started using Peril in Artsy last week.
-So it's starting to become a thing.
+We started using Peril in Artsy [last week][peril-reaction].
+So it's starting to become a thing internally.

 [prose]: https://github.com/dbgrandi/danger-prose
 [proselint]: https://github.com/amperser/proselint/